Natural Afro Haircare 101

 01: Minimize Breakage

-Minimize mechanical damage to your hair (breakage) by treating your hair like silk—gently.
+Minimize mechanical damage (breakage) by treating your hair like silk—gently.
 Take your time.
-Don’t comb or brush your hair roughly or quickly.
+Don’t comb or brush it roughly or quickly.

 Remain relaxed and patient.
-Don’t handle your hair when rushing, irritated, or angry.
+Avoid handling your hair when you’re rushing, irritated, or angry.

 02: Minimize Tangles

 Your goal at every step is to minimize tangles.
-Keep your hair as elongated as possible and organized, using twists or bantu knots when necessary.
+When handling your hair, keep it as elongated and organized as possible.
+Use twists or bantu knots when necessary.

 03: Regularly Cleanse Your Scalp and Hair

-Your hair is exposed to dirt and pollutants in the environment daily.
-A clean scalp and clean hair are essential to good hygiene.
+Your hair is exposed to dirt and environmental pollutants daily.
+Regular cleansing is part of basic hygiene.

 04: Only Handle Your Hair When It’s Lubricated